PyConPL/Book/2014/presentations/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 temporary directory.
 If you look under the covers you'll see that calling `tempdir()` in the first example will return `<__main__.tempdir object at 0x7f3e4778f5a0>` whereas the later - `<contextlib._GeneratorContextManager object at 0x7fd94c7ce538>`.
 Do you see the difference?
-If you look closely at the `@contextmanger` decorator you'll find out that it sets up the `__enter__()` and `__exit__()` methods, with some additional error checking, see:
+If you look closely at the `@contextmanager` decorator you'll find out that it sets up the `__enter__()` and `__exit__()` methods, with some additional error checking, see:
 [contextlib.py#96](http://hg.python.org/cpython/file/3.4/Lib/contextlib.py#l96).